putiscoding/RunPHI/README.md

 - supports containerd and that it is installed correctly in the root cell.

 After that you need to:
-- download the RunPHI source code and run build.sh
+- download the RunPHI source code and run $RunPHI/build.sh
 - enable RunPHI as containerd low-level runtime:     mv /usr/sbin/runPHI /usr/bin/runc

 ## Use Cases